Charge Up! Electric Vehicle Charger Incentive Program

 The California Electric Vehicle Infrastructure Project (CALeVIP)

 Charge Up! applicants may also be eligible for CALeVIP rebates.
 CALeVIP provides funding for installing publicly available charging stations to support the rapid adoption of electric vehicles across California.
 Application selection prioritizes “shovel-ready” DC fast charger projects, and can fund up to 50% of a project’s total approved costs, capped at up to $100,000.00 per active connector.
-For more information including program eligibility requirements, please refer to the CALeVIP website.
+For more information including program eligibility requirements, please refer to the CALeVIP website

 Charge Ready